jerinphilip/ilmulti/README.md

-* **Training**: We use a separate fork of [pytorch/fairseq](http://github.com/pytorch/fairseq) at [jerinphilip/fairseq-ilmt](http://github.com/jerinphilip/fairseq-ilmt) for training to optimize for our crappy cluster and to plug and play data easily.
+* **Training**: We use a separate fork of [pytorch/fairseq](http://github.com/pytorch/fairseq) at [jerinphilip/fairseq-ilmt](http://github.com/jerinphilip/fairseq-ilmt) for training to optimize for our cluster and to plug and play data easily.

 * **Pretrained Models and Other Resources**: